kmhess/SoFiA-image-pipeline/README.md

     -cw    Channel width.
 This is only necessary if a source cubelet is not available, for example if user only has a mom0.
 Channel width must then be provided in the native units of the original data cube (typically Hz or m/s.)
     -x     Output image file type.
 Any file type accepted by plt.savefig() is in theory valid.
 Default is 'png'.
     -m     Make a combined image using ImageMagick.
 If a path is provided after this option, it is assumed to be the path to the `convert` executable of ImageMagick.
+    -log   Specify the filename to which the SIP log will be saved.
+    -noid  Flag to not include the source catalog id number in the title of the plots.
 ```

 ### Examples